EdoardoLaGreca/dubito/README.md

 go build . -o dubito
 ```

-this will downlaod all the dependencies and build the repository.
+this will download all the dependencies and build the repository.

 ### Running without compiling